hilbertshotel/trails/README.md

 ```
-trails is a simple web tool to analyzing my running performance
+trails is a simple web tool for analyzing running performance

 currently it runs on: http://18.192.73.209/